 Lack of Proper Certificates on Device

-Some devices, including Smartphone 2003 and later, require appropriate certificates to be installed on the device for security reasons.
-Certificates for day-to-day development work are included in Visual Studio, together with a tool to install them.
+Some devices, including Smartphone 2003 and later, require proper certificates to be installed on the device for security reasons.
+Certificates for day-to-day development work are included in Visual Studio 2005, along with a tool to install them.

 To install the required certificates

-Connect to the device by using whatever connection mechanism you have available.
+Connect to the device using whatever connection mechanism you have available.

-Copy VSDCerts.cab from the development computer to the device.
+Copy SDKCERTS.cab from the development computer to the device.

-On the device, explode VSDCerts.cab to install the certificates.
+On the device, explode sdkcerts.cab to install the certificates.

 Lack of Prepping Windows CE 5.0 Device

-Windows CE 5.0 devices that do not have ActiveSync support require preparation steps before a connection can be established to a Visual Studio instance.
-For more information, see How to: Connect to Windows CE Device Without ActiveSync.
+Windows CE 5.0 devices that do not have ActiveSync support require preparation steps before a connection can be established with a Visual Studio instance.
+For more information, see.

-If the development computer is connected to a device through ActiveSync and you then try to make a TCP/IP connection with, for example, a Windows CE device, and a connection error occurs, the development computer connects with the ActiveSync-connected device, and does not warn that the TCP/IP connection failed.
+If the development computer is connected to a device through ActiveSync and you then try to make a TCP/IP connection with, for example, a Windows CE device, —and a connection error occurs, then the development computer connects with the ActiveSync-connected device, and does not warn that the TCP/IP connection failed.

 Although Visual Studio 2005 supports the use of wireless technology to connect to devices, wireless technology introduces additional factors that can adversely affect a successful and maintainable connection.
 These factors include misalignment of IR ports, obstruction or degradation of signal in RF connections, and so on.